 The Large Oval Trampoline is one of Springfree’s best-selling trampolines.
 Springfree also makes spring free trampolines, but Springfree’s trampolines employ ‘flexible mat rods’.
 These are made from fibreglass covered in plastic sheaths.
 Over time the fibreglass can splinter, but generally, the plastic sheaths that surround them should prevent splinter-associated injuries.

+The Large Oval Trampoline is another trampoline that comes to mind when thinking of the best springfree trampolines in Australia.
 This trampoline is also very safe, as it has a high net.
 This trampoline's net has slightly larger openings, which can entrap small fingers.
 The design is good from the perspective that the frame is positioned out of harm’s way.
 This is an essential feature, as it prevents kids from colliding with the frame, even when jumping close to the edge.

 The bounce is softer and smoother than traditional trampolines.
 The fibreglass rods are arranged diagonally, which prevents bouncers from landing on the pointed tips.
 However, due to the trampoline’s shape and the diagonal design of the fibreglass rods, the bounce is somewhat less even.